storyblok/storyblok-react/README.md

 - **[Storyblok Technology Hub](https://www.storyblok.com/technologies?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-react)**: Storyblok integrates with every framework so that you are free to choose the best fit for your project.
 We prepared the technology hub so that you can find selected beginner tutorials, videos, boilerplates, and even cheatsheets all in one place.
 - **[Getting Started](https://www.storyblok.com/docs/guide/getting-started?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-react)**: Get a project ready in less than 5 minutes.
 - **[Storyblok CLI](https://github.com/storyblok/storyblok)**: A simple CLI for scaffolding Storyblok projects and fieldtypes.
+- **[Storyblok Next.js Technology Hub](https://www.storyblok.com/tc/nextjs)**: Learn how to develop your own Next.js applications that use Storyblok APIs to retrieve and manage content.

 ## ℹ️ More Resources